TRAINING & EDUCATION

 Description: Full-day, non-assessed, attendance-based course which provides the novice coach with advice on both what and how to coach in a practical-based environment.
 This clinic is ideal for individuals looking to start coaching at the community level (e.g. club rugby, minor rugby, etc.).

-- Online Portion: 1.5 hrs
+• Online Portion: 2 hrs

-- In-Person Portion: 6 hrs
+• In-Person Portion: 8 hrs

 Description: 2-day, competency-based accreditation course which builds on the Level 1 course and further develops tactical and technical coaching as well as coaching process skills in a practical-based environment.
 This clinic is ideal for individuals looking to take the next step in their coaching journey and working with athletes on a development pathway.

-- Online Portion: 1.5 hrs
+• Online Portion: 1.5 hrs

-- In-Person Portion: 12 hrs
+• In-Person Portion: 12 hrs

-- Post-Course Work: practice planning & evaluation
+• Post-Course Work: practice planning & evaluation

 Location: In-Person

 Description: Activate is a structured exercise programme to reduce injuries in youth and adult community rugby.
 The Activate workshop will give coaches the information and tools to prepare their athletes for rugby activities and develop general movement control, conditioning, and physical robustness.
+TackleSMART is a training workshop that aims to prevent injury in the tackle by giving coaches the competence and confidence to coach the tackle and progress effectively to contact.
+Attendees of the upcoming sessions listed below will receive both an Activate and TackleSMART certification.

 Pre-Requisites: